 The 9600 baud serial uplink communications channel is time dimension multiplexed into the 9plus data telemetry channel.
-Each 9plus data scan is transmitted via the seacable at twice the normal speed, leaving a gap in the data stream long enough to accommodate continuous transmission at 9600 baud.
+Each 9plus data scan is transmitted via the sea cable at twice the normal speed, leaving a gap in the data stream long enough to accommodate continuous transmission at 9600 baud.
 Presuming the serial data is coming into the 9plus continuously; the 9plus buffers serial data until its data scan is complete and then moves the accumulated serial data packet onto the telemetry channel.
-The first byte of the serial data packet defines the number of bytes that follow.
-This allows binary or ASCII data to be transmitted over the serial uplink.
+The first byte of the serial data to be transmitted over the serial uplink.